The chat.zulip.org community¶

 - #development help is for asking for help with any Zulip server/webapp development work (use the app streams for help working on one of the apps).

-- #peer review is for getting feedback on your work.
+- #code review is for getting feedback on your work.
 We encourage all developers to comment on work posted here, even if you’re new to the Zulip project; reviewing other PRs is a great way to develop experience, and even just manually testing a proposed new feature and posting feedback is super helpful.